-I'm currently the assistant department chair of the Department of History and Political Science at Middle Georgia State University and an assistant professor of political science, straddling the worlds of academic administration and teaching faculty.
+I'm currently the assistant department chair of the Department of History and Political Science at Middle Georgia State University and an associate professor of political science, straddling the worlds of academic administration and teaching faculty.

 Middle Georgia State University is a public, master's granting institution with five physical campuses (three part-residential; two commuter-only) serving an the 18-county region of central Georgia, including the anchor cities of Macon and Warner Robins.